NisoD/Machine-Learning-Methods/README.md

 Usage

 Each directory contains a separate machine learning method with its own README and examples.
 Follow the instructions in each directory to understand and execute the code.
+Contributing

+Contributions are welcome!
+Please fork the repository, create a new branch for your feature or bug fix, and submit a pull request.
+License

 This project is licensed under the MIT License.